Claudia Gray

-Claudia Gray is the pseudonym of Amy Vincent, an American writer of paranormal romance young adult fiction, best known for the Evernight series and her Star Wars novels: Lost Stars, Bloodline, Leia, Princess of Alderaan, Master & Apprentice, Into the Dark, The Fallen Star, and Into the Light.
+Claudia Gray is the pseudonym of Amy Vincent, an American novelist.
+She writes in the science fiction, fantasy, historical fiction, cozy mystery, paranormal romance, and young adult fiction.
+She is best known for her Evernight series and for her Star Wars novels Lost Stars; Bloodline; Leia, Princess of Alderaan; Into the Dark; and The Fallen Star.

 Career

-The second book in the Evernight series, Stargazer, was published in March 2009, and was ranked No. 4 in the chapter book category of The New York Times list of bestselling children's books in April 2009.
+Evernight was published in 2008.
+The second book in the Evernight series, Stargazer, was published in March 2009 and was ranked fourth in the children's chapter books category of The New York Times Best Seller list in April 2009.

+Beginning in 2018, Gray was one of the authors invited to work on the Star Wars: The High Republic publishing initiative.

+Gray's novel The Late Mrs. Willoughby was named as one of the best mystery novels of 2023 by The Wall Street Journal.

 Personal life

-According to her website, Gray lives in a 100-year-old coral pink-colored house in New Orleans.
+Claudia Gray holds dual citizenship in the United States and Italy, and as of mid-2024, resides in Italy with her husband, Paul.